|Preparing for Launch||Apollo 14 Flight Journal|

 140:23:40 McCandless: That's affirmative, unless we instruct you otherwise later on.
 And you can delete all references to the steerable antenna, such as that found on page 8-6, putting you in Track Mode, Auto, and all that.
 Over.

 140:24:02 Mitchell: Gee, Bruce.
-I thought that we were going to go off Normal, and if we had trouble go to this new procedure.
+I thought that we were going to go off (that is, launch in) Normal; and, if we had trouble, go to this new procedure.

 140:24:10 McCandless: Negative.
 Our baseline, now, is to lift-off in this mode.
 We expect the Omni comm to improve as you fly through the profile and pitchover.
 Over.